 During this stage of your rehabilitation is aimed at returning you to your desired activities.
 Everyone has different demands for their feet that will determine what specific treatment goals you need to achieve.
-For some it be simply to walk around the block.
+For some, it is simply to walk around the block.
 Others may wish to run a marathon or return to a labour-intensive activity.
 Your physiotherapist will tailor your rehabilitation to help you achieve your own functional goals.

 PHASE V - Preventing a Recurrence

 A Morton’s Neuroma may recur with repeated overload.
 The main reason is biomechanical.
-In addition to your muscle control, your physiotherapist will assess your foot biomechanics and may recommend either a temporary off-the shelf orthotic or refer you to a podiatrist for custom made orthotics.
+In addition to your muscle control, your physiotherapist will assess your foot biomechanics and may recommend either a temporary off-the-shelf orthotic or refer you to a podiatrist for custom made orthotics.
 You should avoid wearing high heel shoes and shoes with tight or angular toe boxes.
 Your physiotherapist will guide you.